KRM7/gapp/docs/fitness-functions.md

 using Chromosome = std::vector<GeneType>;
 ```

-The options for the gene type provided by the library are:
+The options for the gene type already provided by the library are:

  - BinaryGene
  - RealGene